Annie Smith Ross

 Annie Smith Ross (March 4, 1866 – April 20, 1924), born Anne "Annie" Leticia Smith and later known as Annie Smith Hovey, was the first professionally trained librarian and library director at the public library in Charlotte, North Carolina, USA.
 In addition to her work in the local community, Ross led the creation of the North Carolina Library Association, a statewide organization of librarians that is active to this day, and served as the organization's first president from 1904 until 1908.
-Additionally, she served as secretary of the North Carolina Library Commission and as an appointed member of the Children's Librarians Section advisory board of the American Library Association.
+She served as secretary of the North Carolina Library Commission and as an appointed member of the Children's Librarians Section advisory board of the American Library Association.

 Ross's librarian work centered on the Carnegie library located at 6th and Tryon streets in Charlotte.
-(The original building was torn down in 1954 and the area is now served by the Charlotte Mecklenburg Library system.)
+(The original building was torn down in 1954, and the area is now served by the Charlotte Mecklenburg Library system.)
 She worked there from before the library's opening day in 1903 until her resignation in 1910.
 Ross was an example of an early public librarian in the state, as "public libraries were almost unknown in North Carolina until 1900."

 Early life, education, and first marriage

-Anne "Annie" Leticia Smith was born March 4, 1866 to Laura Barbara Boone and Captain Thomas T. Smith and grew up in Alamance County, North Carolina.
+Anne "Annie" Leticia Smith was born on March 4, 1866 to Laura Barbara Boone and Captain Thomas T. Smith, and grew up in Alamance County, North Carolina.
 Later her family moved to Charlotte, North Carolina, where her father worked for railroad companies.
 Ross graduated from the Charlotte Female Institute in Charlotte, studying literature and history.

 She married her first husband, James T. Ross, in Charlotte on January 27, 1886, becoming known as Annie Smith Ross.
-Annie Smith Ross and her first husband had one son, who died in infancy.
-The year after the death of their son, Ross's first husband died of pneumonia on December 6, 1901.
+They had one son, who died in infancy.
+The year after the death of their son, James died of pneumonia on December 6, 1901.
 Ross subsequently moved back in with her parents.

 Librarianship

 Librarian education

-Almost a year after the death of Ross's first husband, on November 11, 1902, the board of the Carnegie library of Charlotte announced that Ross would become its first librarian.
-Records from that period give no information as to how or why Ross was chosen for the position, but in any event she quickly decided to pursue professional training in librarianship.
+On November 11, 1902, the board of the Carnegie library of Charlotte announced that Ross would become its first librarian.
+Records from that period give no information as to how or why she was chosen for the position, but in any event she quickly decided to pursue professional training in librarianship.
 She found Anne Wallace at the Carnegie library in Atlanta, Georgia (about 250 miles from Charlotte) to serve as her teacher.
 Wallace, who had lacked sufficient help to run the Atlanta Carnegie library, had created a program in which young librarians could work at the library in exchange for training in the profession of librarianship.)